Ready for Adventure?

 Minimum Age: 16

-Difficulty: Moderate to hard.
+Difficulty: Beginner to intermediate.
 Participants must be in good physical health, experienced outdoors and able to paddle for sustained periods of time.

 This brand-new itinerary is something to get excited about!
 As the decreasing number of Chinook salmon have sent Resident orcas elsewhere looking for food, we decided it is time to take advantage of the quiet, beautiful, and highly underrated east side of San Juan Island.
 We start with a mellow first day paddle before setting up camp and heading south for a short hike in American Camp National Historical Park with breath-taking views of the Olympic Mountains.
 After waking up to a gorgeous sunrise over Mount Baker and enjoying hot coffee and superb camp cuisine, we head over to Shaw County Park to continue to avoid the crowds.
 We spend the third day searching the Shaw Island coastline for critters before setting up camp on Jones Island, accessible only by boat.
 By the time the last day rolls around, you will be wishing you had four more!